LLNL/sundials/doc/shared/RecentChanges.rst

 Fixed the loading of ARKStep's default first order explicit method.

+Fixed a bug in ARKODE when enabling rootfinding with fixed step sizes and the initial value of the rootfinding function is zero.
+In this case, uninitialized right-hand side data was used to compute a state value near the initial condition to determine if any rootfinding functions are initially active.

 Fixed a CMake bug regarding usage of missing "print_warning" macro that was only triggered when the deprecated ``CUDA_ARCH`` option was used.